See how continually evolving your brand is the key to maintaining relevance, with support from a pop icon who’s reinvented herself time and again.

 A great example was seen following last year’s Oscars.
 Remember when the wrong Best Picture winner was announced?
 The eyewear company Specsavers acted fast, adding to the conversation with a post reading, “Not getting the best picture?” along with a photo of an envelope featuring the caption: “Should’ve gone to Specsavers”.
 The witty response was on point, on brand and audiences loved it – a victory on all fronts.

-Content marketing shouldn’t be hard.
+Content Strategy & marketing shouldn’t be hard.
 When creating a content plan, it’s crucial to take a step back and think.
 What does the brand want to say?
 What does the audience want to hear?
 And how can you create something that’s both interesting and relevant while staying true to your brand?

 Want to create killer content that’s on brand and on point?
 Contact us.